CodeBloodedMama/MarkedsplaceAppK8/README.md

-# Marketplace App - Exam project
+# Marketplace App - Exam project for web architecture and orchestration

-## Idea

 Marketplace service

 ## Description

 A marketplace application were users can set items for sale and buy items from other users.
-The app will demonstrate at least 75% of the techniques we've learned throughout this course.

-## Techniques
+## Tech stack

-### Notation
-- (+) - All techniques applied
-- (/) - Partly applied
-- (-) - Not applied

 ### Checklist